 1. Visit the Motown Museum

-While Berry Gordy’s sister purchased the home in the late 1950s, she didn’t transform it into a museum until 1985.
-As you walk through the house, you can see studio A, where many hits were recorded before the label moved the headquarters to Los Angeles, California, in the 1970s.
+Gordy’s sister transformed the home into the Motown Museum in 1985.
+As you walk through the house, you can see Studio A, where many hits were recorded before the label moved its headquarters to Los Angeles in the 1970s.

-The museum has plenty of Motown memorabilia and artifacts.
-You can choose a self-guided tour, but it’s highly recommended you choose a guided tour.
+The Motown Museum, rightly, is chock-full of Motown memorabilia and artifacts.
+You can choose a self-guided tour, but it’s highly recommended you take a guided tour.
 That way, you can see all the exhibits and listen to an expert tour guide.

-The Detroit Riverfront (also referred to as the Detroit Riverwalk) is one of the best things to do in Detroit.
+The Detroit Riverfront (also referred to as the Detroit Riverwalk) is one of our favorite free things to do in Detroit.
 It is watched over by the Detroit Riverfront Conservancy.
-While nothing beats walking along the riverfront in the sunshine, the Detroit Riverfront offers activities for people, regardless of the season.
+While nothing beats walking along the Detroit Riverwalk in the sunshine, the area offers activities for people, regardless of the season.

-The riverfront runs along the Detroit River from Ambassador Bridge to Belle Isle.
-The entire walking path runs for about 5.5 miles one way and is perfect for seeing the beautiful river, the city, and glimpses of Canada.
+Running along the Detroit River from Ambassador Bridge to Belle Isle, the Detroit Riverwalk extends for about 5.5 miles one way.
+This makes it perfect for seeing the beautiful Detroit River, the city, and even glimpses of Canada.

-During the warmer months, you’ll find carousels, beautiful flowers, and places to spot and exercise.
-There are stands with hot chocolate, hot coffee, and firepits nearby to warm up during the winter.
+During the warmer months, you’ll find carousels, beautiful flowers, and places to spot and exercise along the Detroit Riverwalk.
+There are stands with hot chocolate, hot coffee, and firepits nearby to warm up your chilly spirit.

 3. Catch a Game at Comerica Park

 You have food and drink options while at Comerica Park — because one of the best things about baseball games is the snacks.
-Grab yourself some classic baseball eats like hotdogs, burgers, fries, and more.
-For those over 21, there are plenty of places to grab a beer or another drink of your choice.
+Grab yourself some classic baseball eats like hotdogs, burgers, fries, and Cracker Jacks.
+For those over 21, there are also many places to grab a beer or another adult beverage of your choice.

 4. Tour the Detroit Historical Museum

 You’ll find the Detroit Historical Museum in Midtown.
-As you wander through the halls of the Detroit Historical Museum, you’ll get a glimpse at how the city became the industrial powerhouse it is.
+As you wander through the halls of this museum, which first opened in 1928, you’ll get a glimpse at how the city became an industrial powerhouse.

 A popular signature exhibit here is the Motor City exhibition entitled American Motor City, an excellent overview for first-time Detroit visitors to get a better understanding of how this city operated in the past.
-It showcases artifacts and replicas about how cars were some of the building blocks that put Detroit on the map.
+It showcases artifacts and replicas of how cars were some of the building blocks for Motor City.

-Other popular signature exhibits are their Doorway to Freedom and Frontiers to Factories.
+Other permanent exhibits are the museum’s Doorway to Freedom and Frontiers to Factories.
 The Doorway to Freedom exhibits examines Detroit’s role in the Underground Railroad and how Detroit helped slaves to freedom.
-The Frontiers to Factories shows the city’s evolution from 1701 to 1901.
+Whereas Frontiers to Factories shows the city’s evolution from 1701 to 1901.